-Zubin has 12 Plus years of experience with a demonstrated history of working in the financial services industry.
-Skilled in Mutual Funds, Insurance, Business Development, Blogger, and Equities.
+Zubin Sanghvi has 12 Plus years of experience with a demonstrated history of working in the financial services industry.
+Skilled in Mutual Funds, Insurance, Business Development, bloggers, and Equities.
 A strong business development professional with a Master of Business Administration – MBA focused in Finance, General from Mumbai University Mumbai.
 He is active in the Education Industry by being a Guest Lecturer and Visiting Faculty in many of the esteemed Management Colleges across Mumbai.

 1. How does delegation of work in real-world business work when remote working.
 Would you consider technology as an enabler or a bottleneck?